-N-oxPTH was measured in 108 vitamin D insufficient (25(OH)D <75 nmol/L) hypertensive patients, treated with vitamin D (2800 IE daily) or placebo for 8 weeks in the Styrian Vitamin D Hypertension Trial (NCT02136771).
+N-oxPTH was measured in 108 vitamin D-insufficient (25(OH)D <75 nmol/L) hypertensive patients, treated with vitamin D (2800 IE daily) or placebo for 8 weeks in the Styrian Vitamin D Hypertension Trial (NCT02136771).
 We calculated the treatment effect and performed correlation analyses of n-oxPTH and tPTH with parameters of calcium, bone and lipid metabolism and oxidative stress.

-After treatment, compared to placebo, 25(OH)D concentrations increased, tPTH decreased by 9% (p< 0.001), n-oxPTH by 7% (p= 0.025) and the ratio of n-oxPTH/tPTH increased (p= 0.027).
+After treatment, compared to placebo, 25(OH)D concentrations increased, tPTH decreased by 9% (P < 0.001), n-oxPTH by 7% (P = 0.025) and the ratio of n-oxPTH/tPTH increased (P = 0.027).
 Changes in phosphate and HDL concentration correlated with changes in n-oxPTH, but not tPTH.

 tPTH and n-oxPTH decrease upon vitamin D supplementation.
 Our study suggests that vitamin D supplementation reduces the oxidation of PTH, as we observed a small but significant increase in the non-oxidised proportion of PTH upon treatment.
 In addition, we found that changes in phosphate and HDL concentration showed a relationship with changes in n-oxPTH, but not tPTH.
 This may be explained by the biological activity of n-oxPTH.
 Further research should be carried out to establish the clinical relevance of n-oxPTH.